What Constitutes a Gun Crime in Washington, D.C. & Maryland?

 Self-defense is a complete defense to any gun crime provided that the gun was possessed only as long as necessary to defend oneself.

 Options for Those Charged with a Gun Crime

-If you have been charged with a gun crime, your first step should be to contact a defense attorney.
+If you have been charged with a gun crime, your first step should be to contact Washington, D.C.
+Gun Crime Attorneys at (202) 393-0535.
 You need to ensure your rights are protected and that you achieve the best possible outcome for your specific situation.

 In D.C., being arrested on gun crime charges often results in the government seeking pre-trial detention.
 This means that the arrestee is held for three days pending a hearing.
-At the hearing, your defense attorney will argue for the conditions of your release.
+At the hearing, your Washington, D.C.
+Gun Crime Attorneys will argue for the conditions of your release.

 In D.C.
 Superior Court, it is sometimes possible to enter into a diversion agreement to dispose of the gun charges without a conviction.
 It is also possible to negotiate a felony gun charge down to a misdemeanor in order to maximize the possibility of a probationary sentence.